 - A. Objective.
 The purpose of the employee performance evaluation shall be primarily to inform employees of how well they are performing their work and how they can improve their work performance.
 Such performance evaluation may also be used in determining merit raises or bonuses, as a basis for training, promotion, demotion, transfer or dismissal, and for such other purposes as set forth in these policies. - B. Period of Evaluation.
-All employees except temporary workers shall be evaluated annually.
+All employees except temporary workers shall be evaluated at least annually.
 An employee shall not be eligible for a merit pay raise until the performance evaluation form has been completely processed.
 Employees shall also be evaluated at the time of separation. - C. Evaluations.
 Evaluations shall be prepared by the immediate supervisor of each employee and reviewed by the Board of Commissioners or department head.
-An employee in a supervisory position who is leaving the position shall be required to submit performance evaluation forms on all the employees under his or her supervision who have not been evaluated within the previous six-month period. - D. Review with Employees.
-The evaluator shall discuss each performance evaluation with the employee being evaluated.
-If an employee disagrees with statement(s) in an evaluation, such employee may submit, within ten days following the conference with his or her supervisor, a written statement, which shall be attached to the evaluation form and forwarded to the County Administrator. - E. Performance Evaluations Confidential.
-Performance evaluations shall be confidential and shall be made available only to the employee evaluated, the employee's department head, the County Administrator, and the County Commission.
+An employee in a supervisory position who is leaving the position shall be required to submit performance evaluation forms on all the employees under his or her supervision who have not been evaluated within the previous six-month period.